• Skip to main content

 I made this vegan crab cake with hearts of palm.
 Add hand-crushed saltines to the batter which creates a great binder.
 Once I formed the batter into small patties, I deep fried and served them with a spicy vegan mayo sauce.
 These are perfect for summer get-togethers!

-A hand holding a vegan crab cake slider.
+A hand holding a plant-based crab cake slider.

 Vegan Crab Cakes with Hearts of Palm and Chickpeas